MirkMart/Lab_CompGeno/2024/01_ComputerEnv_ProjectWorkflow/README.md

 ## Conda environments

 Most of the software that you are going to use are already installed in different CONDA environments.
-You can have a look at [THIS](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) cheet - shet for some usefull tips on Conda.
+You can have a look at [THIS](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) cheat sheet for some usefull tips on Conda.

 Environments and related softwares :